More clarity on plans of newly formed Sudanese Alliance of Forces for Radical Change

 One of the most important features of the proposed programme with regard to the military institution is to permanently remove the army from politics and make its participation punishable by law.

-The new alliance emphasises that the country’s armed forces should be professional and developed and that government militias should be disbanded, including the infamous Rapid Support Forces.
+The country’s armed forces should be professional and developed and that government militias should be disbanded, including the infamous Rapid Support Forces.

 No FFC involvement

-The new AFRC does not include the FCC.
-According to Mohamed El Khateeb, Political Secretary of the CPoS their exclusion is a result of their sympathy to a power sharing government with the military.
+The new FRC does not include the FCC.
+According to Mohamed El Khateeb, political secretary of the CPoS their exclusion is a result of their sympathy to a power sharing government with the military.
 The CPoS leader said that the AFRC rejects “military interference and any partnership with it”.

 The FFC was formed days after the Sudanese Professionals Association announced the Declaration of Freedom and Change on January 1, 2019, to bring down the regime of Omar Al Bashir.

-“One of the advantages of the FFC is that it was able to collect all the bodies that were working to bring down the regime of Omar Al Bashir, which actually led to its downfall”, FFC representative El Wasig El Bereir stated earlier this week.
+“One of the advantages of the FFC is that it was able to collect all the bodies that were working to bring down the regime of Omar Al Bashir, which actually led to its downfall”, FFC representative and Umma Party leader El Wasig El Bereir stated earlier this week.

-Yet, the FFC could not maintain this broad alliance, as many groups, such as the Communist Party of Sudan, the National Umma Party, and the Sudan Revolutionary Front rebel alliance left the FFC in the following period for various reasons, he said.
+Yet, the FFC-CC could not maintain this broad alliance, as many groups, such as the communist party, the National Umma Party, and the Sudan Revolutionary Front rebel alliance left the FFC in the following period for various reasons, he said.

-“The resistance committees bear their responsibility here, but the bulk of the responsibility [for the failure to form a parliament] lies with the FFC”, El Bereir explained.
+“The resistance committees bear their responsibility here, but the bulk of the responsibility [for the failure to form a parliament] lies with the FFC”, the politician explained.